IN ELIGIBLE PATIENTS WITH STAGE 2 T1D

 TZIELD is used to delay the onset of insulin-dependent type 1 diabetes and can give you more time to prepare for the future:

-• More time to adapt to the lifestyle changes that come with daily diabetes management
+• More time to adapt to the lifestyle changes that come with daily T1D management

 • More time to learn about potential complications and what to look out for